 If you have younger ones you can’t reason with yet, bring a few toys to the table and try to distract with those for a few more minutes.
 Keep the conversation focused on interacting with them.
 This isn’t easy because you want to catch up on the day’s events with your spouse.
 But don’t lose focus on the end goal!

 3. Stay Consistent!

 I also realized I wasn’t consistent.
-Some nights I would let them eat before my husband and I, or I would let them down when they wanted to be let down.
+Some nights, I would let them eat before my husband and me or let them down when they wanted to be let down.
 Or I would offer them a bunch of different dinner choices.
 This was making my life a lot harder.
-So I started noting what areas I deemed most important and began being consistent in those areas.
+So, I started noting what areas I deemed most important and began being consistent in those areas.

-That’s when I realized that well-behaved kids just didn’t magically happen (duh!) and that if my kids were going to ever go to a restaurant again our dinners at home needed to model how I expected them to behave out at restaurants.
-That is when we got serious about our dinnertimes and now I can say that going out to eat has gotten much better!
-Stick with it mama, you can do it!
+That’s when I realized that well-behaved kids didn’t just magically happen (duh!).
+If my kids were ever going to go to a restaurant again, our dinners at home needed to model how I expected them to behave out at restaurants.
+That is when we got serious about our mealtimes.
+Now I can say that going out to eat has gotten much better!
+Stick with it, mama, you can do it!